xl4kj/doc-ci-cd-workflow-playground/docs/en/credential-revocation.rst

 Status Update by Wallet Providers
 """""""""""""""""""""""""""""""""

-In addition to what already defined in :ref:`credential-revocation:Digital Credential Lifecycle`, the Credential Issuer MUST provide a web service (Wallet Instance Revocation endpoint) defined using PDND, as specified in the Section :ref:`e-service-pdnd-catalogue:e-Service PDND Catalogue`.
+In addition to what already defined in :ref:`credential-revocation:Digital Credential Lifecycle`, the Credential Issuer MUST provide a web service (Wallet Instance Revocation endpoint) defined using PDND, as specified in the Section :ref:`credential-issuer-endpoint:e-Service PDND Credential Issuer Catalogue`.
 The Wallet Provider that for any reason revokes a Wallet Instance MUST send a notification to Issuers using this endpoint.

 Status Update by Authentic Sources